dilshan-g/drupal-composer-kickstart/README.md

 1) Clone the repository `git@github.com:dilshan-g/drupal-composer-kickstart.git`.

 2) Go inside the drupal-composer-kickstart folder and execute 'vagrant up'.
+(Rename the Vagrantfile.dist to Vagrantfile)
    - This will take 5 - 10 minutes, depending on your hardware.

 3) Execute `composer install/update`.